 You'll find that quite often, the simplest pasta dishes are the most delicious – and Sotto's cappellacci with short rib is no exception.
 Similar to ravioli, cappellacci is a type of filled pasta.
 In this instance, it's served in a light cream sauce with shallots and thyme.
 One of the original Sotto dishes, it's been on the menu since the restaurant opened in 2013, and it remains a firm customer favorite.

-The humble Italian sausage pasta at Stella is simply delicious.
+The seasonal Italian sausage pasta dish at Stella is simply delicious.
 The pasta is tossed with sautéed mushrooms and sausage in a red wine sauce, and finished with Parmesan shavings on top.
 It's a wonderfully comforting dish that customers can't get enough of.

 A dish that's not for the faint-hearted or small of appetite, Grassa's mac ’n’ cheese is topped with a generous helping of sticky barbecue pork belly bites.
 The handmade macaroni shapes are hugged by an incredibly cheesy cream sauce, spiked with jalapeños, and topped with a cornbread crumble.
 This is comfort food at its very best.